NordicESMhub/BCC2020-Climate/training.md

 ## Collaborative document

 We will be using a collaborative document:
-- where participants can introduce themselves
-- so that I can follow your progress
+- so that I can follow your progress (whenever I ask you)
 - where you can ask questions (always at the bottom of the document) that I or any of you can answer.